Search for the reaction $e^{+}e^{-} \rightarrow \pi ^{+}\pi ^{-} \chi_{cJ}$ and a charmonium-like structure decaying to $\chi_{cJ}\pi ^{\pm}$ between 4.18 and 4.60 GeV: Systematic-uncertainty estimation

 \section{Systematic-uncertainty estimation}

 Systematic uncertainties are assigned, where appropriate, for each step and input in the analysis.
 The uncertainty on the measurement of the integrated luminosity is 1\%~\cite{Lumi:2015}.
 The uncertainty on the reconstruction efficiency due to the finite size of the MC simulation sample is 0.3-0.4\%.
 The difference between data and MC simulation of the track and photon reconstruction efficiencies and also the correlation between the tracks are taken into account by assigning a 1\% uncertainty per track~\cite{tracks::2014} and per photon~\cite{photon::2011}, resulting in an overall uncertainty of 4.1\%.
+The uncertainty associated with final state radiation is stated to be roughly 0.1\%~\cite{BARBERIO1994291} and considered to be negligible.

 The uncertainty associated with the selection criteria is assigned to be the largest shift in efficiency observed when the applied criteria are moved by 10\% in both directions.
 For the selection on the $\chi^{2}_{\text{5C}}$ of the kinematic fit, this results in an uncertainty of around 1.4\%, depending on the center-of-mass energy and applied $\chi_{cJ}$ selection.
 For the $\eta$ veto the range is much larger and varies between 0.2\% and 4.5\%.